Science Fiction & Fantasy

 As stated in the rules, tech rehearsals are required.
 You will sign up for a time slot (schedule TBA) when you turn in your forms, and you must attend your scheduled rehearsal or you will be dropped from the competition.
 We recommend you bring along any large props or costume pieces (especially those that restrict movement or vision) so there aren’t any surprises trying to get on or off stage.
 You are not required to be in costume for your tech rehearsal.

-If you are providing an audio track to accompany your presentation, we will accept CDs and audio files (audio files are preferred).
+If you are providing an audio track to accompany your presentation, we will accept digital files.
 Accepted formats include .wav, .mp3, and .mp4.
 If you are providing an audio file, please include the name of your contact person and entry name in the filename.
 This works best if the file is provided via a USB storage device (thumb drive).
 For CDs, make multiple copies and pack them in separate bags to insure against things going wrong.
-Limited quantities of blank CDs and loaner USB drives will be available for contestants’ use; check with the Masquerade Desk.
 We are not able to play or copy music off portable MP3 players, such as iPods, or cell phones of any kind.

 If you are using only a music track from a commercial CD, the tech crew will typically start at the beginning of the track you select and fade out when you reach your time limit or exit the stage.
 If this works for you, nothing else is required.
 If you are using any other portion of a musical track, please bring in a previously edited version with your preferred starting point.